-University Health Care offers a full range of primary care services to the Pace University community.
-University Health Care is staffed by nurse practitioners (registered nurses with advanced credentials who are certified to prescribe medications) and consulting physicians.
-University Health Care is located at 41 Park Row, Room 313, on the New York campus ((212) 346-1600), and at the Goldstein Health Fitness and Recreation Center on the Pleasantville campus ((914) 773-3760).
-Additional information regarding University Health Care services may be found online.
+University Health Care (UHC) offers a full range of primary care services to the Pace University community.
+UHC is staffed by nurse practitioners (registered nurses with advanced credentials who are certified to prescribe medications) and consulting physicians.

+UHC is located at: